kafkas/firewalk/packages/admin/docs/API.md

 #### Signature 1

 Creates a migrator that facilitates database migrations.
 Accepts a custom traverser object as argument which the migrator will use when traversing the collection and writing to documents.
-This migrator uses batch writes when writing to docs so the entire operation will fail if a single write isn't successful.
+This migrator uses atomic batch writes when writing to docs so the entire operation will fail if a single write isn't successful.

 ```
 createBatchMigrator(traverser: Traverser): BatchMigrator